-All past notifications with detailed information are saved in the ‘Advanced History screen.’
-They all are grouped based on apps and sorted in a timeline, so you can easily access and export them to Excel or text file.
+All previous notifications, along with their detailed information, are stored in the ‘Advanced History screen.’
+They are grouped by the respective apps and arranged chronologically, allowing you to easily retrieve and export them to Excel or a text file.

-Volume Notification puts your phone sound slider straight into the notification drawer.
-It’s an open-source app and doesn’t require any permissions.
+Volume Notification places your phone’s sound slider directly within the notification drawer.
+It’s an open-source application that operates without needing any permissions.

 12. Notification Shortcuts

-In the free version, you will be able to add shortcuts in a single row.
-To add more rows, you have to buy the premium version of the app (which costs only $0.99).
+In the free version, you can add shortcuts in a single row.
+To add additional rows, you’ll need to purchase the premium version of the app (which costs only $0.99).

-Flash Notification is a small, simple-to-use app that enables flash alerts for notifications.
-It blinks the back flashlight when you receive calls, SMS, or notification.
-It is really useful for users who like to keep their phones silent.
+Flash Notification is a user-friendly app that provides flash alerts for various notifications.
+It triggers the rear flashlight to blink when you receive calls, SMS, or notifications.
+This feature is convenient for individuals who prefer to keep their phones silent.

 10. Material Notification Shade

-Material Notification Shade could be a nice replacement for your stock notification panel.
+Material Notification Shade is a great alternative to your default notification panel.
 It comes with gesture detection features and numerous pre-designed themes that can be completely customized.

-There are a total of three notification card themes: light, colored, and dark.
-Plus, you can select a different color for the foreground (icons) or background of the quick settings panel.
-If you want, you can choose your own profile image to be displayed in the shade.
+You have three notification card themes to choose from: light, colored, and dark.
+Plus, you can select different colors for the foreground (icons) and background of the quick settings panel.
+If desired, you can even personalize your profile image to be displayed within the shade.

-Yet another voice notification app that reads out your notification for you, so you don’t have to read them yourself.
-It speaks the caller’s name when the phone rings, and in case if you are too busy with other tasks, it will read the text messages.
+Yet another voice notification app that reads out your notifications for you, so you don’t have to read them yourself.
+It also announces the caller’s name when you receive a call and reads out your text messages when you’re occupied with other tasks.

-Shouter comes with plenty of customization options – disable notifications from unnecessary applications and unknown numbers, read messages even when the phone is locked, disable read during silent hours, shout the notification sending app name before reading content, and more.
-Voice remainder and battery state announcement features are coming in the next update.
+The app has plenty of customization options – including the ability to silence notifications from unwanted apps and unknown numbers, read messages even when the phone is locked, disable reading during silent hours, and announce the name of the app that sent the notification before reading its content.

 8. Power Shade